 For the top:

-- Place the dough in a well-oiled bowl, turning it to coat with oil.
-Cover loosely with plastic wrap, and then let rise in a warm place for about 2 hours, or until doubled.
+Let Rest 1st Time: Place the dough in a greased bowl, turning it to coat with oil.
+Cover loosely with plastic wrap or warm towel, and then let rise in a warm place for about 1 hour, or until doubled.
 (Rising time is dependent on the temperature of the room; let rise until the dough is doubled).

 6. Shape the Dough: Punch the dough down very well, and gather it into a ball.
 Divide the dough into 5 portions for large burger buns or 6 for medium burger buns.
-Roll each dough piece into a ball, and then use your fingers to pinch the edges under until the seam is on the bottom (see photo for reference).
-Then, cup your hand over the dough ball on the counter, and make circles on the counter with the dough to roll it into a perfect ball.
+Roll each dough piece into a ball, and then use your fingers to pinch the edges under until the seam is on the bottom Then, cup your hand over the dough ball on the counter, and make circles on the counter with the dough to roll it into a perfect ball.
 Flatten each piece into 4-inch disk.

 Enjoy!
 If you make this, share and tag me in Instagram #SweetNSpicyLiving.
 I would like to see your creations too.